Reichenbach, Upper Palatinate: Mayor

 The Mayor of Reichenbach is Eduard Hochmuth, elected in March 2020.

 Coat of arms

-The coat of arms of the place shows a "silver on a blue Wellenschildfuß out below red dragon."
+The coat of arms shows a red dragon rising above a blue Wellenschildfuß against a white background.

 The place Reichenbach, always in close relationship with the in the 12th century Benedictine monastery was founded, had since your 15th century, the status of a market whose own administration led seals.
 A still preserved in the early 17th century copied temple shows a seal coat of arms, the founder of the monastery Reichenbach attributed heraldic figure, depicting the dragon.
 The image of this traditional emblem recalled the close relationship between city and monastery Reichenbach.
 To document the situation of the community on rain water was considered a symbol of so-called Wellenschildfuß elected, making a historic and equally motivated heraldic emblem community has been obtained.

 Arts and Culture

 Religion

 Reichenbach belongs to the parish forest Walderbach, at 1 September 2005 "Spiritual Unity Walderbach-Neubäu" has been extended.
 In the village are the Church of the Assumption Convent and other bands, such as The Queen of the Rosary Chapel House in the monastery of the Brothers of Mercy, which Painful Lady Chapel Hill (built in 1935 on the occasion of the 800th anniversary of the consecration of the monastery church), the Lady Chapel at Field Linden (built in 1950) and Katherine's Chapel in Kienleiten (Erected Fam by the Reisinger in 1998).